mindee/mindee-api-ruby/docs/nutrition_facts_v1.md

 * `unit` (String): The unit of measurement for the amount of nutrients.
 Fields which are specific to this product; they are not used in any other product.

+### nutrients Field
+The amount of nutrients in the product.

+A `NutritionFactsLabelV1Nutrient` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of nutrients to consume or not to exceed each day.
+* `name` (String): The name of nutrients of the product.
+* `per_100g` (Float): The amount of nutrients per 100g of the product.
+* `per_serving` (Float): The amount of nutrients per serving of the product.
+* `unit` (String): The unit of measurement for the amount of nutrients.
+Fields which are specific to this product; they are not used in any other product.

+### Protein Field
+The amount of protein in the product.

+A `NutritionFactsLabelV1Protein` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of protein to consume or not to exceed each day.
+* `per_100g` (Float): The amount of protein per 100g of the product.
+* `per_serving` (Float): The amount of protein per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

 ### Protein Field
 The amount of protein in the product.